padys/CodeWars/README.md

 ## Limits

 - Values of "solution" and "expected" are compared as texts.
-- Keep in mind that your installed Go version can be different (usually newer) then in CodeWars' environment.
+- Keep in mind that your installed Go version can be different (usually newer) then in the Codewars' environment.
-- Not all imports are allowed in CodeWars' environment.
+- Not all imports are allowed in the Codewars' environment.